nerdreich/wiki.md/docs/permissions.md

 # Page permissions

 wiki.md can restrict access to page actions (create, view, edit, delete) for certain users on a (sub)folder level.
-This is done by setting page passwords.
+This is done by setting page permissions.
 Site default is to let anyone view/read all pages, but only admin-users may create, edit or delete them. wiki.md knows the following permissions:

 * `userCreate` - create pages
 * `userRead` - view/read pages